 How to visit Bagamoyo

-Bagamoyo town was once a most important trading port along the East African Coast and a German East Africa Capital.
 Bagamoyo is home to many ethnic groups, including the Wazaramo, Wazigua, and Wakwere.
-Different cultures including people of Arab descent coexist in Bagamoyo making the town a peaceful and friendly place for visitors from all over the world.
+Bagamoyo’s diverse communities, including people of Arab descent, make the town a peaceful and welcoming destination for visitors from around the world.

-The town of Bagamoyo was one of the most important trading ports on the East African coast and the penultimate stop of slave and ivory caravans traveling on foot from Lake Tanganyika on their way to Zanzibar.
-Missionaries active in abolishing the slave trade made Bagamoyo, whose name means ‘bury my heart’ in Kiswahili, a center for their activities.
+The town of Bagamoyo was one of the most important trading ports on the East African coast and the final stop for slave and ivory caravans traveling on foot from Lake Tanganyika to Zanzibar.

 Bagamoyo is a quiet village with a few German colonial buildings still standing.
 In the past, the town of Bagamoyo was one of the most important trading ports on the entire East African coast.
-Its port was the penultimate stop of slave and ivory caravans that traveled on foot all the way from Lake Tanganyika.

 Once the caravans reached Bagamoyo, the slaves and ivory were shipped by dhow to Zanzibar, where they were then dispatched all over the world.
-These days, Bagamoyo is a center of dhow building in the region and along the Tanzanian Coast.

 Things to do in Bagamoyo